MIU-Courses/bigdata-technologies-final-project/data-report-generator/readme.md

 ```
 spark-submit --class "edu.miu.cs.cs523.DataReportGenerator" --files data-report-generator.properties,report.sql --master yarn --verbose data-report-generator-1.0-SNAPSHOT.jar "data-report-generator.properties"
 ```

-##Addtional Information
+## Addtional Information

 -If Data Report Generator does not work well, such as: There is not new table, or data does not insert into them.This is a prolem of Spark SQL 1.6.0 that it cannot execute "INSERT INTO" statement
 Issue details: https://github.com/apache/spark/pull/17989
 There fore, let's try to excute manual:
-- Go forward to [/data-report-generator/src/main/resources](../data-report-generator/src/main/resources), you will see 2 files: 'delete_tables.sql' and 'report.sql'
+- Go forward to [mounts/cloudera](../mounts/cloudera), you will see 2 files: 'delete_tables.sql' and 'report.sql'
 - Open Hive Browser or Hive shell
 - Paste and Run the contents of 'delete_tables.sql' first, 'then report.sql'